namesys-eth/ccip-store/EIP-X.md

 }
 ```

-In this example, the client must process the `context` according to the specifications of the native `StorageHandledBy<>()` identifier.
-For instance, in the particular example shown above, the client must request the user for at least a `sequence` counter and an IPNS signature matching the signer's CID returned in `context`.
-The clients should evaluate the `context` by feeding the `sequence` counter to the message payload and then obtaining the resulting IPNS signature.
+In this example, the client must process the `context` according to the specifications of the `StorageHandledByIPNS()` identifier.
+For instance, the client must request the user for an IPNS signature verifiable against the signer's CID returned in `context`.
+The client additionally needs a `sequence` counter representing IPNS record version which it should fetch from the `metaEndpoint`.
+The clients should then evaluate the `context` by feeding the `sequence` counter to the message payload and then obtaining the resulting IPNS signature.
 This signature must then be passed to the gateway among other arguments.

 ### New Revert Events
 1. Each new storage handler must submit their `StorageHandledBy<>()` identifier through an ERC track proposal referencing the current draft and EIP-5559.